 There’s a sign on the Great Divide that says Provincial Park Boundary – British Columbia.
 In BC you’re in Height of the Rockies Provincial Park.

 Retrace your steps.
-We were back at Three Isle Lake in about 30 minutes, even with the snow.
+We were back at the lake in about 30 minutes, even with the snow.